biozal/NewWorld/cities/Atlanta.md

 - Religion
   - Temple of Athena
     - Workers:
-       - Athena, 35, a regal and wise elf priestess with a love of wisdom and a talent for strategy.
+       - Kaylynn Benton, 35, a regal and wise elf priestess with a love of wisdom and a talent for strategy.
-       - Apollo, 25, a handsome and talented half-elf acolyte with a love of art and a talent for poetry.
+       - Yehuda Reilly, 25, a handsome and talented half-elf acolyte with a love of art and a talent for poetry.
-       - Hephaestus, 60, a venerable and respected dwarf sage with a vast knowledge of philosophy and science.
+       - Micky Ironworks, 60, a venerable and respected dwarf sage with a vast knowledge of philosophy and science.

 #### East Point
 - Ruler